 CCLC | Christ’s Church of Labette Co. exists for a unique purpose:

-We pay particular attention to how people in the New Testament responded when receiving Jesus as their Lord and Savior.
-With all the confusion over how to receive Christ in the religious world today, we believe we are safe in God’s Will by going back and following what they did in the New Testament.
-We would challenge you to read the book of Acts and see what people were told to do when receiving Jesus as their Savior.
-(Example: Acts 2 : 36-40 says;)
+We pay particular attention to what people did in the New Testament to accept Jesus Christ as their Lord and Savior.
+With all the confusion, in the religious world today, over how to become a Christian, we believe we accomplish God’s Will by going back and following what they did in the New Testament.
+We encourage you to read the book of Acts and see what people were told to do to be forgiven of their sins and receive the Holy Spirit as they become followers of Jesus.
+Acts 2:36-42 says:

-36 Let all the house of Israel therefore know for certain that God has made him both Lord and Christ, this Jesus whom you crucified.”37 Now when they heard this they were cut to the heart, and said to Peter and the rest of the apostles, “Brothers, what shall we do?”
-38 And Peter said to them, “Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.39 For the promise is for you and for your children and for all who are far off, everyone whom the Lord our God calls to himself.”
-40 And with many other words he bore witness and continued to exhort them, saying, “Save yourselves from this crooked generation.”
+36 – Therefore let all the house of Israel know for certain that God has made Him both Lord and Christ—this Jesus whom you crucified.
+37 – Now when they heard this, they were pierced to the heart, and said to Peter and the rest of the apostles, “Brothers, what are we to do?”
+38 – Peter said to them, “Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.
+39 – For the promise is for you and your children and for all who are far away, as many as the Lord our God will call to Himself.”
+40 – And with many other words he solemnly testified and kept on urging them, saying, “Be saved from this perverse generation!”
+41 – So then, those who had received his word were baptized; and that day there were added about three thousand souls.
+42 – They were continually devoting themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.